Advanced Revenue Forecasting

 The manufacturer wanted to segment their forecasts by the different markets that they serve, e.g., aerospace, consumer electronics, and life sciences.
 The company had been collecting transactional data by line of business, region and industry.
 Now that the company had collected all of this data, they needed to perform predictive analysis on it to extract value.
 With no internal data scientists available for this work, Mosaic was tapped.

-Mosaic, a premier analytics consulting firm, was asked to initially focus on a number of North American business segments.
+Mosaic, a premier data science consulting firm, was asked to initially focus on a number of North American business segments.
 The primary data mining task was to uncover hidden relationships in the data, provide these insights back to the manufacturer’s management team, and build more robust and accurate revenue forecast models for each business segment.

 The main goals of the analysis were to identify variables that had a significant impact on the monthly revenue and use them to predict future revenue.
 The provided revenue data and external index data were not uniform in their form.
 For example, some indices were produced monthly while others were quarterly, and many were embedded in formatted spreadsheets.
 The data were first cleaned and processed to transform the data into a useable format.
 Mosaic wrote scripts to perform the data wrangling tasks that could be quickly modified to add new indices or analyze different industry segments in the future.